Dwarf Tropicals Can Make Your Orchard Complete --- Even When It's Cold Out!

 While dwarf stone fruits (like peaches, nectarines, plums) are often both impractical and unreliable, dwarf tropicals can reliably produce a hardy amount of fruit.

-Many of these varieties are actually tolerant of some cold -- down to maybe 28-30 degrees, though keeping them warmer will mean more fruit production.
-But what that means is you don't have to keep your greenhouse heated to more than maybe 35 degrees to succeed.
+Many of these varieties are actually tolerant of some cold -- down to maybe 28-30° when mature -- though keeping them warmer will mean better fruit production.
+But what that means is you don't have to keep your greenhouse heated to more than say 40° on the coldest nights to succeed.

 Avocados:

-Wurtz is a dwarf Guatemalan and Mexican hybrid that produces 10-12oz fruit with a smooth green skin, and a fairly high oil content at 16%.
+Wurtz is a slow growing dwarf Guatemalan and Mexican hybrid that produces 10-12oz fruit with a smooth green skin, and a fairly high oil content at 16%.

 Sapodilla: